John-Paul-R/bitflags-ts/README.md

 ### `createBitFlagsEnum`

-An `createBitFlagsEnum` alternative syntax that creates an 'enum' with object-valued (instead of Number-valued, as in `bitFlag`) members.
-While this has higher one-time allocation cost, there are more utilities for working with the values themselves, on the enum member instances.
+An alternative syntax that creates an 'enum' with object-valued (instead of Number-valued, as in `bitFlag`) members.
+While this has higher one-time allocation cost, there are more utilities for working with the values themselves on the enum member instances.

 ```ts
 const PermissionsFlag = createBitFlagsEnum(['Read', 'Write', 'Execute'] as const);